If you’re already homeless and sleeping rough, or in danger of doing so, here’s some immediate help.

-If you're homeless, or think you might soon become homeless then your local authority might have a duty to re-house you under homelessness regulations.
+If you’re homeless, or think you might soon become homeless then you can contact your local authority who should assess you to determine if they might have a duty to re-house you under homelessness regulations.

-Having a manageable chronic illness may not be deemed priority need on health grounds by many local authorities.
-If your only health problem is managed HIV, even if this requires medication, then you are unlikely to be deemed to have a priority need for this reason alone.
+Having a manageable chronic illness such as HIV may not be deemed a priority need on health grounds by many local authorities.

-Remember: if you're applying for rehousing based on homelessness to the local authority, it has the following duties:
+Remember: if you're applying to the local authority for rehousing based on homelessness, they have the following duties:

 Your local authority also has a duty to give you a decision in writing.
-For the decision to be valid it needs to set out your right to ask for a review and the reason for the refusal.
+For the decision to be valid it needs to:

-If you are not entitled to be re-housed under the homelessness regulations you should ask the local authority for further advice and look for private rented accommodation.
+If you’re not entitled to be re-housed under the homelessness regulations you should ask the local authority for further advice and look for private rented accommodation.

 If you don’t have enough money for your deposit you should find out whether your local authority has a guaranteed deposit scheme which may help you with this.

 You might also be eligible to claim Housing Benefit to help you with your rent.

 You can also talk to one of our Online Advisors.

 (No votes cast)